Services

 What I'll do

-I'll focus on the tiny, gritty details that spellcheck won't catch, including alternative spellings, consistent punctuation choices, character and world detail inconsistencies, and any major slips in clarity or flow.
+I'll focus on the tiny, gritty details that spellcheck won't catch, including alternative spellings, consistent punctuation choices, and any major slips in clarity and flow.
+I'll also crosscheck all those little details of character, world, and timeline to make sure everything lines up.

 I edit using a tracking feature that lets you see exactly what edits I've made and choose to accept each change or leave your work as-is.
 I'll also leave comments in the margins to ask questions, explain more complex edits, and highlight certain patterns for you to be aware of.

-Once I'm finished, I send you two things along with the edited manuscript: a style sheet, which tracks all the changes I made for consistency (for example, using therefore, Oxford comma, main character has green eyes), and a digestible letter sharing my observations on any habitual errors, plus guidance on how to find, fix, and avoid them in the future.
-This way, you have the tools on hand to write cleaner drafts in the future, before ever paying someone to run that specialized check.
+Once I'm finished, I send you two things along with the edited manuscript: a style sheet, which tracks all the changes I made for consistency (for example, using therefore, Oxford comma, main character has green eyes).

 I offer two levels of copyediting